 For the fifth consecutive year, the Intelligence Community (IC) was honored as one of the top-ten Best Places to Work in the Federal Government, according to an independent analysis of federal workers’ job satisfaction and commitment.

 The rankings were compiled by the Partnership for Public Service (PPS) and American University’s Institute for the Study of Public Policy Implementation (ISPPI) and announced recently in Washington, D.C.
 PPS is a nonprofit, nonpartisan organization that aims to attract people to federal careers and improve how the government runs.
 The institute conducts research and helps federal leaders solve difficult public-policy issues.

-To maintain the security of information about its work force, the IC relies on its own instrument to assess each year how its workers feel about issues such as job satisfaction, professional development, and the effectiveness of senior leaders.
-The IC includes several questions from the federal survey provided by the PPS, in the IC’s annual Employee Climate Survey.
-That way, the Community’s information would be comparable with that from other organizations under consideration for Best Places.
+To maintain the security of information about its workforce the IC relies on its own survey instrument to assess each year how its workers feel about issues such as job satisfaction, professional development, and the effectiveness of senior leaders.
+The IC includes several questions from the federal survey in the IC's annual Employee Climate Survey.
+That way, the Community's information can be compared with that from other organizations.

 Other top-five large organization Best Places to Work are: The National Aeronautics and Space Administration and the U.S. Departments of Commerce, State and Justice.